 Sage oil is a very easy-to-make natural treatment, perfect for enjoying the benefits of this aromatic plant.
-Renowned for its many virtues and long used in phytotherapy and natural cosmetics, sage oil is particularly beneficial for skin, face and hair.
+Known for its many virtues and long used in phytotherapy and natural cosmetics, sage oil is particularly beneficial for the skin, face, and hair.

-Not to be confused with sage essential oil, this preparation is a gentle infusion of sage leaves in a vegetable oil.
-Milder and simpler for daily use, it's ideal for sensitive skin and natural beauty routines.
-Thanks to its anti-inflammatory, regulating and regenerative properties, it hydrates and soothes skin, purifies the scalp and restores radiance and suppleness to the face.
+Do not confuse it with sage essential oil; this preparation is a gentle infusion of sage leaves in a vegetable oil.
+Milder and simpler to use daily, it is ideal for sensitive skin and natural beauty routines.
+Thanks to its anti-inflammatory, regulating, and regenerative properties, it hydrates and soothes the skin, purifies the scalp, and restores radiance and suppleness to the face.

-Here's how to easily prepare your own homemade sage oil, with our quick and simple tutorial!
+Here’s how to easily prepare your homemade sage oil, with our quick and simple tutorial!

 homemade sage oil recipe

-Which sages to choose for making sage oil?
+Which sage varieties to choose for making sage oil?

-The best variety for preparing an effective treatment oil is common sage (Salvia officinalis).
-It's renowned for its soothing, antiseptic and purifying properties.
+The best variety to use for preparing an effective treatment oil is common sage (Salvia officinalis).
+It is renowned for its soothing, antiseptic, and purifying properties.
 If you opt for the benefits of clary sage (Salvia sclarea), use the flowering tops (flowers and young stems), as these contain the highest concentration of active compounds, particularly for hormonal or soothing treatments.
-Clary sage leaves can be used, but they're less concentrated in aromatic compounds than the flowers.
+The leaves of clary sage can also be used, but they are less concentrated in aromatic compounds than the flowers.

-Important!
-In all cases, avoid ornamental sages, which don't have the same therapeutic or cosmetic properties.
-Always choose fresh, organically grown sage to ensure a healthy oil rich in plant actives.
+Caution!
+In all cases, avoid ornamental sage varieties, as they do not have the same therapeutic or cosmetic properties.
+Ensure you choose fresh, organically grown sage to guarantee a healthy oil rich in plant actives.

 choosing sage for homemade oil